 Content strategy is a favorite topic of mine when talking with web design clients with grandiose ideas.
 This is very ironic for reasons that will become clear soon in this post.

-When talking about not using websites as glorified classified ads, yellow pages, or flyers, I’ve mentioned before that one of the benefits of today’s interactive websites is easy non-techie editing so you can have a conversation with your clients.
+I like to talk about not using websites as glorified classified ads, yellow pages, or flyers.
+Websites aren’t marketing tools.
+Content strategy can either make or break a website I’ve mentioned before that one benefit of today’s interactive websites is easy non-techie editing.
+This lets you have more of a conversation with your clients.

-I’ve beat this particular drum for years when advising my web design clients on how to make the most of their websites.
+I’ve beat this drum for years when advising my web design clients.
+When teaching how to make the most of their websites, content strategy comes up.

-Ironically it wasn’t until recently that I realized I wasn’t heeding my own advice in this regard.
+Ironically, it wasn’t until recently that I realized I wasn’t heeding my advice.

-Let me explain this concept by giving you a real life example, before getting down to the practical at the end of this post.
+Let me explain this concept by giving you a real life example.
+Then I’ll get down to the practical at the end of this post.